EAST GREENLAND & ICELAND PHOTOGRAPHY - FACTS, AND ITINERARY

 Price: 4190 €

-Price includes: Airport transfers, activities due to the program, guidance, meals (breakfast, lunch, dinner), accommodation in 2-person rooms, and a shower daily
+Price includes: Airport transfers, activities due to the program, guidance, meals (breakfast, lunch, dinner), accommodation in twin rooms, and a shower daily

 The price doesn’t include flights.